lorensen/VTKExamples/src/VTKBook/Chapter6.md

 t

-for a particular time . t
+for a particular time. t

 Streamlines, streaklines, and particle traces are equivalent to one another if the flow is steady.
 In timevarying flow, a given